Android-9/overthewire-bandit/WARGAMES.md

 Doing so will connect you to that port, and you can begin submitting messages.

-Submitting the pasword for the previous level yields the next password.
+Submitting the password for the previous level yields the next password.

 Password: 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo